Choose the right saucepan for induction with these handy tips!

 Conclusion

-💡 Please note: We love to cook with boldness, but safety always comes first.
+💡 Note: we love to cook with courage, but safety always comes first.
 You can read more about this on our disclaimer page.

-Reading next
+Read next

-Welke koekenpan voor inductie?
+Welke koekenpan voor Inductie?

 Welke wokpan voor inductie